 It might look very similar to the S3, but when you take the Samsung Galaxy S4 up close, you really start to appreciate the nuances.

-We'd say it feels a lot more like the LG Optimus G range now - when we first picked it up, we were struck with how similar it felt in terms of sturdiness and the polycarbonate construction to the LG Optimus G Pro.
+I'd say it feels a lot more like the old LG Optimus G range now - when I first picked it up, I was struck with how similar it felt in terms of sturdiness and the polycarbonate construction to the LG Optimus G Pro.

-That's no criticism, as the device was well built too, but it has a similar rounded feel.
+That's no criticism, as the device is well built, but it has a similar rounded feel.
 This is intriguing given the history of the two companies, and shows more of a leaning towards the plastic shell from the Asian brands in general.

-The volume key is less easy to hit, and could be lower down in our eyes, but the travel on both of these buttons is satisfying, and you'll always know when you've hit them.
+The volume key is less easy to hit, and could be lower down in, but the travel on both of these buttons is satisfying, and you'll always know when you've hit them.

 The plastic used on the home key has been upgraded too, with a more solid feel under the thumb when you press down to get back to the main home screen.
 The two buttons flanking it give you access to menus or take you back from whence you came, and while both are easily hidden, they light up nicely with an even glow when called into action.

 There are loads of sensors on the front of the phone above the screen, including cameras to track your eyes, a 2MP camera for HD video calling and a proximity sensor for knowing where the phone is in relation to your ear.
-On the white review unit we had, their presence looked rather ugly on either side of the generous earpiece, but on the darker models this is less of an issue.
+On the white review unit I had their presence looks rather ugly either side of the generous earpiece, but on the darker models this is less of an issue.

-The other notable addition to the design of the Galaxy S4 is the infra red blaster on the top of the phone.
-This allows you to control your TV, satellite box, DVD player, amp and even air conditioner, according to the reviewer notes.
-Again, this isn't a new feature, but it works well in practice, and despite being small it's powerful enough indeed.
+The other notable addition to the design of the Galaxy S4 is the infrared blaster on the top of the phone.
+This enables you to control your TV, satellite box, DVD player, amp and even air conditioner.
+Again, this isn't a new feature, but it works well in practice, and despite being small is powerful enough indeed.

 Other than that, there's not a lot more to say about the design of the phone, as it's just a little underwhelming.
-We know it's unfair to lambast a brand for not overhauling the design every year, but in the One X and the One, HTC has proven that it is possible to offer up a new design each time around and still keep things attractive.
+I know it's unfair to lambast a brand for not overhauling the design every year, but in the One X and the One, HTC proved that it is possible to offer up a new design over successive generations and still keep things attractive.

 Looking so similar to the Galaxy S3, you can't help but feel Samsung has gone a little too Apple and created something more in keeping with the Samsung Galaxy S3S - a minor update to a great phone to keep those coming out of contract happy that they have a premium phone to upgrade to.

-We do implore you to get the phone in your hand before making a judgement though - while it's not got the best design on the market when it comes to materials, it's a big step forward compared to the Galaxy S3 and allows for a grippy and easy-to-hold phone, with a whopping screen inside.
+I do implore you to get the phone in your hand before making your judgement though.
+While it's not got the best design on the market when it comes to materials, it's a big step forward compared to the Galaxy S3 and allows for a grippy and easy-to-hold phone, with a whopping screen inside.